appsody/stacks/incubator/nodejs-express/README.md

     You can continue to edit the application in your preferred IDE (VSCode or others) and your changes will be reflected in the running container within a few seconds.

-1. You should be able to access the following endpoints that are exposed by your template application by default:
+1. You should be able to access the following endpoints, as they are exposed by your template application by default:

 Health endpoint: http://localhost:3000/health
 Liveness endpoint: http://localhost:3000/live